BruOp/personal-website/content/blog/ibl/index.md

 - With a typical microfacet model we have both specular and diffuse lobes.
 - The Lambertian lobe is dependent on light incoming from every part of our hemisphere.
 We must sample as much of the hemisphere as possible.
-- Sampling the hemisphere naively, we'll need potentially hundreds/thousands of texture reads.
+- Sampling the hemisphere naively, we'll need potentially thousands of texture reads.
 - For the specular lobe, our roughness will determine what parts of the hemisphere are most important.
 Other parts will not be as important and will not help us converge on a solution.
 - Additionally, each sample will require evaluation of the BRDF, which for the specular component, is not "cheap".

-Doing all this work with every mesh is not going to cut it for anything but the simplest of scenes.
+Performing all of this work with every mesh isn't feasible for anything but the simplest of scenes.
 Additionally, sometimes we'll be redoing work -- for instance, calculating the diffuse irradiance for each direction really only needs to happen once for each environment map!

-So instead of doing all that in every frame, we're going to try to pre-compute as many parts of the integral as possible.
-In order to do so, we'll need to identify what we can precalculate and have to make some approximations!
+Instead, we're going to try to pre-compute as many parts of the integral as possible.
+In order to do so, we'll need to identify what we can precalculate and have to make some approximations.

 ## Lambertian Diffuse Component